- All the latest info on the new vans going on sale soon

 2019 Mercedes-Benz Vito

-A modest upgrade for the Vito, which gains the same Mercedes Pro Connect connectivity system as the latest Sprinter, including a built-in 4G sim card, plus a revised instrument cluster.
+A modest upgrade for the Vito, which gains the same Mercedes Pro Connect connectivity system as the latest Sprinter, including a built-in 4G sim card, plus a revised instrument cluster and mild update to the existing 2.1-litre diesel engines.

-Vito Tourer passenger carriers also benefit from a new 2.0-litre diesel engine, but we’re yet to learn when this will be available in the van range as a whole.
+Vito Tourer passenger carriers benefit from a new 2.0-litre diesel engine, but we’re yet to learn when this will be available in the van range as a whole.
+Presently, front-wheel drive models are off-sale, but these will return later in 2019.

 2019 Vauxhall Movano